israfil-cur/predicting-superconducting-tc/README.md

-# predicting-superconducting-tc
-Machine learning project for predicting superconducting critical temperature from engineered material descriptors
 # Predicting Superconducting Critical Temperature with Machine Learning

-This project explores machine learning approaches for predicting the critical temperature (`critical_temp`) of superconducting materials using engineered material descriptors.
+This project explores machine learning methods for predicting the critical temperature (`critical_temp`) of superconducting materials from engineered material descriptors.

+## Motivation
+Superconducting materials are important in modern physics and materials science because they exhibit unusual electronic behavior and may support future technologies.
+Predicting critical temperature from material descriptors can help build an early screening pipeline for identifying promising superconducting candidates.

-## Project Goal
+## Dataset
-The goal of this project is to compare several regression models and evaluate how well they predict superconducting critical temperature from material-related numerical descriptors.
+The project uses a real superconductivity dataset containing engineered numerical descriptors and the target variable `critical_temp`.

 ## Models Tested
 - Linear Regression